Go Back Go Back

 2. Disrupted sexual and reproductive health access could trigger a secondary disaster

+It is critical to get reproductive health and protection services up and running again.
 We must ensure access to reproductive health care for all women and girls who need it, regardless of where they may be, including in temporary shelters and within host communities in both Syria and Türkiye.

 3. Gender-based violence protection needs soar just as services shutter